Judkins Park station

-Judkins Park station is a future light rail station on the 2 Line of the Link light rail system in Seattle, Washington, United States.
-The at-grade station, located in the median of Interstate 90 at Rainier Avenue, will serve the Central District neighborhood.
-It is expected to open in early 2026 along with the 2 Line extension across Lake Washington.
+Judkins Park station is a light rail station on the 2 Line of the Link light rail system in Seattle, Washington, United States.
+An at-grade station, located in the median of Interstate 90 between Rainier Avenue S and 23rd Ave S, it serves the Central District neighborhood.
+It opened on March 28, 2026, along with the 2 Line Crosslake Extension over Lake Washington.

 Location

-The station will be located in the middle of I-90 in the former express lanes just west of 23rd Ave South.
-It will have entrances at 23rd Ave South and Rainier Ave South.
-It will have a center platform and include landscaping around it.
+The station is located in the median of I-90 in the former express lanes just west of 23rd Ave South.
+It has entrances at 23rd Ave South and Rainier Ave South, and has a center platform including landscaping around it.